 My body suffers because I make poor choices to nourish myself–reaching for a quick pick me up instead of making choices that stem from love for myself–resulting in physical discomfort and emotional self reprimanding.
 I make choices to push my body when it needs rest, resulting in further exhaustion–and the vicious cycle continues.

 My psyche suffers because I begin to dislike myself and my behavior, my faults more pronounced than ever before.

-In the moment, I am cognizant that I am functioning below optimal.
+In that moment, I am cognizant that I am functioning below optimal.
 Yet the one thing I need to do to remedy it, seemingly impossible to do, to take care of ME, is the last thing on my “to do” list.
-It is so easy to justify taking care of everyone else– of course that seems selfless and altruistic–however, not taking care of myself is the only thing that really hurts me and everyone else.
+It is so easy to justify taking care of everyone else however, not taking care of myself really hurts me AND everyone else.

 This self neglect is actually more detrimental than the contrary.